 Gaia mentions plate tectonics that help to stabilize Earth's climate.
 Maybe also on Venus, in its past?

 Climate history gets increasingly difficult in the deeper past.
-(10,000 years of human civilization only comes at the last .002% of the graph.)
+(5,000 years of human history comes at only the last .001% of the graph – less than a millisecond in a 24-hour day.)
 The Smithsonian project neeeded wide collaboration among various disciplines, lots of detective work and some computer modelling.
 The research is ongoing but obviously, some kinds of life flourished when Earth was hotter.
 Gaia theory had supposed that the temperature range in the deep past was only half as wide.
 Losing the polar ice caps again looks inevitable.
 Maybe climate instability helps to explain the Fermi paradox?
 Lots to think about!
 Project traces 500 million years of roller-coaster climate by Paul Voosen, Science, 24 May 2019.

 Gaia discusses Lovelock's theory of climate stability.
 02 Feb 2016 and 14 Aug 2017: about Fermi's paradox.

 These genes have no ready explanation under mainstream darwinian theory, but suggestions are not lacking.
 Perhaps the selection process was so rapid and thorough that the orphan's homology with its ancestral gene is erased?
-Or selection for an outdated, unknown function luckily also prepares the de novo gene for its role?
+Or selection for an outdated, unknown function also, luckily, prepares the de novo gene for its new role?

 Such speculations lack plausibility, and demonstrations in quarantined biology or computer models do not succeed.
 Meanwhile, genes that "seem to have come from nowhere" are required in cosmic ancestry.De novo gene birth by Stephen Branden Van Oss and Anne-Ruxandra Carvunis, doi:10.1371/journal.pgen.1008160 [Open Access], PLoS Genetics, 23 May 2019.